Can I use the Illinois Veterans Grant (IVG) at Northeatern?

 Is an application fee waiver available for veterans?

 Application fees can be waived for those prospective students who have a financial need.
-Please discuss your circumstances with the Veterans Admissions Outreach Specialist (hyperlink to this position’s contact information) to determine if you meet the waiver requirements.
+Please discuss your circumstances with the Veterans Admissions Outreach Specialist to determine if you meet the waiver requirements.